MikeHathaway/Resolution/State/README.md

 You should now have a local Ganache Ethereum node, with your smart contracts compiled and deployed to it.

 ### Architecture

 Resolution is a Web based dApp, consisting of a client (coded in JS and served up by IPFS), and the Ethereum Blockchain.
 People would then interact with that client via Metamask, or another web3 wallet that can sign and receive transactions.

 Resolution strives to be as secure, and lightweight as possible - reflective of the gravity of holding peoples money.
 Dependencies are chosen for their small size, and minimal attack surface.
-For example, Ethers.js (~84kb) is used as opposed to the relatively bloated Web3 library for client interactions with the contract.
+For example, Ethers.js (~84kb) is used as opposed to the comparatively bloated Web3 library for client interactions with the contract.

 State/